Where are we in Guatemala?

 Although this area is generally safe for tourists and visitors alike, normal precautions should be taken.
 Don't be flaunting your valuables around, it can cause undesirable attention.
 Be conscious of your surroundings.

 Weather / Climate

 The dress code is casual.
-Shorts, T-shirts and bathing suits are all fine to wear, and lightweight trousers and shirts may also come in handy.
-Don't forget sunscreen as the sun is intense.
-Lightweight flip-flops or sandals are perfect for everyday use but if you're planning on doing some of our more adventurous activities, then more robust footwear will be needed.
+Shorts, T-shirts and bathing suits are all fine to wear, and lightweight trousers and a sweater could come in handy.
+Flip-flops or sandals are perfect for everyday use but if you're planning on doing some of our more adventurous activities, then more robust footwear will be needed.
 You may want to bring a pair of shoes for the river and a pair of hiking shoes or boots for the trails.